Amenities

 Amenity Categories

-Grouped for easier comparison.
+Grouped for easier comparison

 The clusters below summarise marketing lists.
 Translate each bullet into a maintenance cost, a noise profile, and a realistic usage hour before you mentally move in.